tigerbeetle/tigerbeetle/docs/concepts/performance.md

 cache-line aligned.
 Executing a batch of transfers is just one tight CPU loop!

-TigerBeetle allocates all the memory statically: it never runs out of memory, it never stalls due to a GC pause or contention on allocator's mutex, and it never fragments the memory.
+TigerBeetle allocates all the memory statically: it never runs out of memory, it never stalls due to a GC pause or mutex contention, and it never fragments the memory.

 TigerBeetle is designed for io_uring --- a new Linux kernel interface for zero syscall networking and storage I/O.